tplowman/esh/README.md

 You will be asked to login or create an Intel Developer Zone account.

 1. Select the appropriate **version** and **target OS** options.
 KAT: I'M SEEING OPERATING SYSTEM THEN DISTRIBUTION.
-2. For Environment, select **Development and Runtime**, which installS the complete toolkit.
+2. For Environment, select **Development and Runtime**, which installs the complete toolkit.
 3. Read the EULA and press **Accept** when ready.
 4. The **OpenVINO.zip** file downloads to your system.